AElfProject/aelf-docs/docs/resources/whitepaper-2/09/index.md

 ZkEVM.cs is responsible for verifying validity proofs to confirm that each transaction has been executed correctly, using ZK-SNARK circuits for validation.
 For the system to function properly, two key processes are involved: **transaction batching** and **transaction verification**.
 To carry out these processes, aelf ZK-rollup involves two types of participants: **sequencers** and **aggregators**.

-**1. Sequencer:** Proposes transaction batches to the network, grouping and adding transaction requests to ZkEVM.cs.
+1. **Sequencer:** Proposes transaction batches to the network, grouping and adding transaction requests to ZkEVM.cs.

-**2. Aggregator:** Reviews the validity of transaction batches and provides necessary validity proofs.
+2. **Aggregator:** Reviews the validity of transaction batches and provides necessary validity proofs.
 Permissionless aggregators can submit these proofs to attest to the accuracy of state transition computations.

 ### Data Availability

 aelf ZK-rollup's validium mode incorporates a secure data availability layer managed by the DAC, which:

 1. Verifies the availability of data associated with specific blockchain blocks; and
 2. Ensures data robustness and computational efficiency for aelf ZK-rollup.

 Advantages of DAC include:

 1. reduce transaction fees; less computation equals lower costs.
 2. state privacy; maintaining secure records of state changes for data integrity.

 ### aelf ZK-rollup Node